 Case Study

-Led strategic redesign of Atlassian's enterprise platform pages, reducing 80% bounce rate through user research and messaging optimization that generated $662K in new pipeline growth.
+Led strategic redesign of Atlassian's enterprise platform pages, cutting bounce rate 40%.
+User research and messaging optimization drove $662K in pipeline growth and increased enterprise buyer engagement.

 B2B SaaS